christenchung/Dementia-Risk-Dashboard/README.md

 ### Age

 * There is an association between increasing age and dementia.
-* Age may be used to assess AD presence but not severity.
-MMSE and brain volume are more reliable in disease stage classification.
+* Age can be used to assess AD presence but is not reliable assessing severity.
+* MMSE and brain volume are more reliable in disease stage classification.
 * Subjects with dementia had an average age of 76.
 Subjects over 76 years old with worsening MMSE scores may likely have some degree of AD currently or in the future.

 ## Recommendations